Céline Monsarrat

-Céline Monsarrat (born January 13, 1954) is a French actress best known for her voice dubbing work.
+Céline Monsarrat (born January 13, 1954, Casablanca) is a French actress best known for her voice dubbing work.
 Monsarrat is the French dubbing voice of Julia Roberts in all of her films, the voice of Dory in the French dub of Finding Nemo, the French dubbing voice of Anne Heche, and the voice of Anastasia in the animated film of the same name.
 Monsarrat is also a playwright, and has contributed many plays to the world of theater.